How to Make a Back-to-School Period Emergency Kit

 3. Have a change of underwear

-For those truly emergency situations, such as a first period or leaking tampon, it's beneficial to keep extra underwear in your period kit as well.
+For those truly emergency situations, such as a first period or leaking tampon, it's beneficial to keep extra underwear inΒ your teen's period kit as well.

 4. Add pain reliever

-If you're one of the many unlucky ones who experience period cramps, a pain reliever is a must for any period kit.
-We all know what it feels like to sit in math class and not be able to focus because of the pain.
-Pack whichever pain reliever works best for you and forget about cramping at school.
+If your teen is one of the many unlucky ones who experience period cramps, a pain reliever is a must for any period kit.Β Sitting in math class and not being able to focus because of the pain is just not an option.
+Pack whichever pain reliever works best forΒ them and forget about cramping at school.

 5. Don't forget wipes